vprusso/qustop/README.md

 *NOTE*: The `qustop` package is still is under development.

-qustop (QUantum STate OPtimizer) is a Python toolkit for studying various quantum state optimization scenarios including calculating optimal values for quantum state distinguishability, quantum state exclusion, quantum state cloning, and more.
+The `qustop` (QUantum STate OPtimizer) package is a Python toolkit for studying various quantum state optimization scenarios including calculating optimal values for quantum state distinguishability, quantum state exclusion, quantum state cloning, and more.

 ## Applications

 The `qustop` package can be used to:

-- Calculate and approximate optimal probabilities of distinguishing quantum states over positive, PPT, and separable measurements.
+- Calculate and approximate optimal probabilities of distinguishing quantum states over positive, PPT, and separable measurements with either minimum-error or unambiguously.

-- Calculate optimal probabilities of optimally excluding quantum states.
+- Calculate and approximate optimal probabilities of excluding quantum states with either minimum-error or unambiguously.

 ## Installation